nkapila6/nk/content/masters/cs7643-review.md

 It would be best to use Dr Justin Johnson's [Deep Learning for Computer Vision](https://www.youtube.com/playlist?list=PL5-TkQAfAZFbzxjBHtzdVCWE0Zbhomg7r) lectures which feel much more lively and are easy to digest due to their conversational style.
 I often had to view the videos in the playlist and then use that context to easily understand what the Georgia Tech DL lecture was attributing to.

 ### Meta Lectures
-Skip them..
 I really didn't find most of them helpful.
+They were very abstract and lacked depth in content.
 Resources on YouTube taught it much better.

 ## The Quizzes - A Grade Deflation Tool
 Before I entered this course, I heard a lot on how the Quizzes are "mini"-exams as some people would call it.

 <center><iframe width="500" height="300" src="https://www.youtube.com/embed/Fexz4MGLphw" title="EL CHOMBO X MAFFIO X SHELOW SHAQ feat.
 ANDYS VAL - CHACARRON 3.0 (Official Music Video)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></center>

 > [!warning] Warning
 >  Here's what the quizzes will feel like even if you study hard.
-Enjoy the upgraded Chacarron from the ML review.
+Enjoy the new & updated Chacarron from the ML review.

 My experience has been similar for the Quizzes.
 While the percentage is small, the syllabus covers many topics and it feels like an excuse as a way to force you to review the course-material aggressively and not just complete the assignments and call it a day.